-During this reporting period, 56 MFP participants choose to self-direct their support services with the majority in the non-elderly, Physical Disability target group (N=43).
-The remaining 12 persons were in the aged group.
-Available data indicated that one participant in the PD group dis-enrolled from the self-direction option of the Mo MFP program during this time-period.
+During this reporting period, 106 MFP participants choose to self-direct their support services with the majority in the non-elderly, Physical Disability target group (N=75).
+The remaining 21 persons who self-directed services were in the aged group N=21) with the remainder experiencing a DD.
+During this reporting period, available data indicated that six participants in the PD group and one person in the aged group dis-enrolled from the self-direction option of the Mo MFP program.

-Since the start of the MO MFP program, 62 persons needed to be re-institutionalized.
-Most (N=52) were for less than 30 days, 7 were for more than 30 days and 3 have an undetermined length of stay.
-All 7 persons with a length of stay longer than 30 days re-enrolled in the MO MFP program upon discharge.
+At the end of this reporting period, the MO MFP program reported that 104 persons needed to be re-institutionalized.
+Most (N=89) were for less than 30 days, 7 were for more than 30 days and 8 have an undetermined length of stay.
+Six persons with a length of stay longer than 30 days reenrolled in the MO MFP program upon discharge.
 The majority of persons, who chose or had to return to an institutionalized setting, either did so for health-related issues that did not allow them to remain in the community, for deterioration in cognitive functioning or to meet spend down requirements.